 It’s not about making the sale.
 It’s about taking the time to be sure that what you are doing is the correct course of action.

 Doing great work, in every interaction you have, every single day.

 We are in the people business.
 One must absolutely love working with people.
 A great recruiter has to be social, and candidates and employers alike have to like them, or else they won’t work with them.
 Clients all have options and are very discerning.
 A great recruiter must be someone that is trustworthy and likeable.

 Statistically, recruiters have to reject more candidates than they hire.
 Great recruiters do this well by continuously staying in touch with candidates.

 A great recruiter remembers small, positive details from their interactions with their rejected applicants and uses them to add a personal touch to their messages.
 They highlight candidates’ strengths and may even suggest other jobs they would be suitable for.
-Most importantly, they always stay in touch for
+Most importantly, they always stay in touch for future openings.

 6 – Open Minded.